 A personal loan could be either a hindrance or help when it comes to applying for a mortgage.
 It all depends at how good you are at making your repayments on time.
 If you make your repayments late (or not at all!) this can sabotage your chances of securing a mortgage.
 However, if you consistently make them on time, this can increase your credit score and solidify for your reputation as a responsible borrower.

 Yes, it is possible to use the First Home Owners Grant (FHOG) as a deposit.
 This is a nationwide scheme designed to make it easier for first-time buyers to purchase a property.
 This one-off payment ranges from $5,000 to $20,000, depending on where in Australia you live (be sure to check out eChoice’s guide to the FHOG in your state) However, in most cases, this won’t be enough to cover a deposit.

-The minimum deposit to purchase a home is generally 5%, but you also will need to pay Lenders Mortgage Insurance.
+The minimum deposit to purchase a home is generally 5% plus costs, but you also will need to pay Lenders Mortgage Insurance.
 Generally, most lenders ask for a deposit of 10 to 20%.

 No, the First Home Owners Grant is only available for residential properties.
 While the rules vary from state to state, you must move into the property within 12 months or purchasing and live there for between six to 12 months.

 Using a credit card is an increasingly popular option for loan deposits.
 The 2016 Genworth Homebuyer Confidence Index found that around 20% of first home buyers had admitted to using a credit card to reach the deposit amount for their home loan, which was up from 3% in 2013.
 However, due to credit card limits, this is generally used as a ‘top-up’, not to pay the full deposit.
 For example, if you were buying a property worth $400,000 with a minimum deposit of 10% and you only had $30,000 saved, you could use the credit card for the remaining $10,000.